 iCureCeliac® Cohort Descriptions

-iCureCeliac data: Each registerediCureCeliac participant is asked to complete a series of core online questionnaires on the celiac.org/icureceliac portal.
+iCureCeliac® data: Each registered iCureCeliac® participant is asked to complete a series of core online questionnaires on the celiac.org/icureceliac portal.
 These are completed at enrollment to provide baseline data, and as subsequent survey questions are added.
 Participants have the ability to change their answers over time.
-The current core questionnaires include:

-Included in the core questionnaires are the CD-QOL, PROMIS-29, PROMIS Pediatric-25, and PROMIS-Gastrointestinal questionnaires.
+Included in the core question set are the CD-QOL, PROMIS-29, PROMIS Pediatric-25, and PROMIS-Gastrointestinal questionnaires.
 We can implement additional questionnaires as needed to meet the needs of your research study.
-These can be presented to iCureCeliac participants as a cross-sectional survey or on a longitudinal basis.
+These can be presented to iCureCeliac® participants as a cross-sectional survey or on a longitudinal basis.
 In addition, we have the ability to develop apps or integrate data from existing apps.

-iCureCeliac electronic health records: Beginning first quarter of 2017, iCureCeliac participants will be invited to upload any EHRs they may have received from any of their healthcare providers.
+iCureCeliac® electronic health records: In 2017, iCureCeliac participants will be invited to upload any EHRs they may have received from any of their healthcare providers.
 These EHRs will be available to investigators for use in research studies.
 We may also be able to facilitate access to EHRs from PCORnet member clinical organizations (see “PCORnet data” below).

 PCORnet data: Through our status as a PCORnet Patient-Powered Research Network, iCureCeliac staff are able to propose queries of the data provided by all PCORnet members into the Common Data Model .
 We are also able to reach out to other PCORnet networks, many of which have data from and about people with celiac disease or focus on symptoms or comorbidities common in celiac disease, to propose research projects involving joint data or sample collection and/or analysis.
 Data that may be available from PCORnet member networks include EHRs from clinical care providers, patient-reported data from disease registries, and more.